R.U.N (Cirque du Soleil)

 R.U.N was a resident live-action thriller Cirque du Soleil show that premiered on 24 October 2019 in Las Vegas, Nevada at the Luxor Las Vegas.
-The show was retired as of March 8, 2020.
+The show was retired on March 8, 2020.

 Background

-On April 30, 2019, Cirque du Soleil announced R.U.N at the Luxor Hotel and Casino, to premiere on October 24, 2019 as a replacement for Criss Angel Mindfreak Live! and Believe after a ten-year contract with the illusionist Criss Angel.
-Featuring movie-style stunts instead of acrobatic circus acts, R.U.N is directed by Michael Schwandt, with a screenplay and opening narration by filmmaker Robert Rodriguez.
+On April 30, 2019, Cirque du Soleil announced R.U.N at the Luxor Hotel and Casino, to premiere on October 24, 2019, as a replacement for Criss Angel Mindfreak Live! and Believe after a ten-year contract with the illusionist Criss Angel.
+Featuring movie-style stunts instead of acrobatic circus acts, R.U.N is directed by Michael Schwandt, with music by Tyler Bates, and a screenplay and opening narration by filmmaker Robert Rodriguez.
 Daniel Lamarre, President and CEO of Cirque du Soleil Entertainment Group, said, "R.U.N is very different from the other shows within the Cirque du Soleil portfolio.
 With R.U.N, we will ... draw inspiration from action movies and graphic novels".

-R.U.N. closed March 7, 2020, followed shortly thereafter by all Cirque shows on March 14, 2020 due to the COVID-19 pandemic.
+R.U.N closed March 7, 2020, followed shortly thereafter by all Cirque shows on March 14, 2020, due to the COVID-19 pandemic.